BTS: Don’t Bother to Knock

 -

-The contract with 20th Century Fox that talent agent Johnny Hyde helped Marilyn Monroe land in December 1950, just before his death, only lasted six months— and Hyde’s colleagues at William Morris weren’t responsive to her requests for their help— Susan Doll recounts in an article on howstuffworks.com.
+The contract with 20th Century Fox that talent agent Johnny Hyde had helped Marilyn Monroe land in December 1950, just before his death, only lasted six months— and his colleagues at William Morris weren’t responsive to her requests for their assistance— Susan Doll recounts in an article on howstuffworks.com.
 “She called her former agent, Harry Lipton, for advice,” Doll goes on, “and he suggested that she see Hugh French at the Famous Artists Agency.”

 As the pieces started to fall into place that December, another individual made her presence known behind the scenes in a less official capacity.
 Natasha Lytess was Monroe’s German-born acting coach, the same one who had helped her vigorously prepare for Zanuck’s screen test.
 The duo had been associated since 1948, when the actress was still under contract at Columbia Pictures.
 Lytess had been the head drama instructor, and was assigned to work with Monroe that year on Ladies of the Chorus, a B-musical in which she had been given a small part.
 Hungry to learn and chronically insecure, Monroe latched onto her teachings.
 Their collaboration continued after Monroe’s contract lapsed, and within a few years Lytess had become far more than just a pedagogue to the ambitious bombshell.
 She was her confidante, quasi-therapist and all-around guru.